 It can be hard to know whether you’re at risk of developing a crippling addiction to alcohol.
 Even if the signs are all right in front of you, denial when it comes to alcoholism is both overpowering and rampant.

 In fact, the 2016 National Survey on Drug Use and Health found that of the 13.9 million U.S. adults that needed alcohol use treatment and didn’t receive it, a staggering 96.7% didn’t do so because they didn’t think they had a problem at all.
 That’s 13.5 million alcoholics who are in complete denial of their addiction.
-Those statistics also show that most people do seek out some sort of help once they realize that they have a problem.
+Those statistics also show that most people seek out some sort of help once they realize that they have a problem.

-That’s why it’s so important to take a long hard look at your drinking habits, or those of your loved ones, every now and again.
+That’s why it’s so important to take a long hard look at your drinking habits, or those of your loved ones, now and again.
 You might start to realize that a loved one’s or your relationship with liquor is not as healthy as you think.

 If you’ve noticed that you’ve blacked out recently after a night out drinking or if you’ve noticed that the frequency of which you’re blacking out when drinking has increased, it’s time to quit drinking, or at least take a long and hard look at your drinking habits.
 Be honest with yourself.
-If you don’t, you’re not going to get the help that you need.
+If you don’t, you’re not going to get the help you need.